-In Bristol: The SS Great Britain is one of the best museums I’ve ever been to, hands-down.
-This is the world’s first iron ship, which sounds like a pretty boring claim to fame, unless you’re an engineer.
+The SS Great Britain is one of the best museums I’ve ever been to, hands-down.
+This is the world’s first iron ship, which sounds like a pretty boring claim to fame unless you’re an engineer.
 But the museum shows what life was like during oceanic passages, right down to hiding fake mice onboard to search for and wafting in the not-so-pleasant aroma of vomit.

 Just like museums, I prefer my historical sights with a bit of interactivity.
 You’ll find plenty of things to do in Bristol and Bath, but if you’re short on time, these are the best two.

 “Shotguns were pretty cool in Victorian England” is one of the first things my guide mentioned at Tyntesfield Estate.
 Anytime you learn something more real and down-to-earth, I’m more interested.
 But the real draw (for me) to Tyntesfield were the acres and acres of grounds.
 Get a feel for how expansive English estates were by joining their monthly 10K race.